nathan-sharma/nathan-sharma/README.md

 - Mathcounts Houston Chapter 2023 & 2024

 ## 🎻 Cellist
-- Region 23, MS symphony & HS philharmonic orchs
+- Region 23, varsity, MS symphony & HS philharmonic orchs
 - KYAC qualifier 2025

 ## 🧪 Science Fair
 - Hopefully it goes well at SEFH this year!

 ## 🚀 Also love model rockets and Physics
-- Future USAPHO qual??
+- Locking in for 2027 F=MA